 8. Applicants under the age of 18 must submit relevant legal documents of their legal guardian in China;

 9. Applicants who have studied in China for more than 6 months must submit a copy of the "Foreigner Physical Examination Form" (the original is kept by yourself.
 This form is uniformly printed by the Chinese Health and Quarantine Department and must be filled in in English).
 Applicants should strictly follow the required items in the "Physical Examination Form for Foreigners" to conduct inspections.
-The "Foreigner Physical Examination Form" that is missing, does not have a photo of the person affixed, or the photo is not stamped with a seam seal, is not signed and stamped by the doctor and the hospital is invalid.
+The "Foreigner Physical Examination Form" that is missing, does not have a photo of the person affixed, or the photo is not stamped with a seam seal, is not signed and stamped by a physician or hospital, is invalid.
 The inspection result is valid for 6 months;

-10. Proof of no criminal record.
+10. No criminal record certificate.
 Applicants must submit a valid non-criminal record certificate issued by the local public security agency, usually within 6 months of the date of submission of the application.

-2. Proof of language ability.
-Such as HSK score reports, IELTS or TOEFL score reports.
+- Proof of language ability.
+Such as HSK score report, IELTS or TOEFL score report.

 1. Autonomous enrollment program universities are responsible for reviewing application materials and determining candidates for admission;

 2. The candidates who are to be admitted will be approved by the China Scholarship Council and will be granted a Chinese government scholarship to study in China;

 3. Each scholarship recipient can only receive funding from one Chinese government scholarship program.
 For scholarship applicants who have been admitted to multiple universities at the same time, the China Scholarship Council will only reserve the scholarship qualification for one school;